 She acted the way she did because she was afraid of the new situation.
-She didn’t know how to deal with uncertainty and as we got to know her better it was obvious that she had been punished for failures in the past.
-And the best way to avoid failures is (wrong assumption anyway) doing things they way you have always done them.
+She didn’t know how to deal with uncertainty and as we got to know her better.
+It was obvious that she had been punished for failures in the past.
+And the best way to avoid failures is (wrong assumption anyway) doing things the way you have always done them.

 We interviewed other people from the organisation at all levels and their verdict was clear.
 Their CEO was arrogant with no compassion.
 That misinterpretation is very common and if we don’t intervene is just grows bigger.

 The CEO’s fear of uncertainty was perceived as arrogance.
 It is usually like that actually and fortunately, we know what to do in such a situation.

 Here is what we did:

 - We took the senior management team through our cultural intelligence training so that they learned that there is more than one equally valid truth to almost everything and they learned how to decode other people’s behaviour so that they could reconcile on a value level instead of starting a conflict.

 - We made an interview with the CEO where she explained why she wanted people to do everything her way.
 The interview was video recorded and shown to the other groups we did workshops for.

 - We made interviews with representatives with the middle managers and employees where they told about how they perceived the CEO’s behaviour and that they really just wanted to make this integration process successful.

 - Now that everybody had a higher level of cultural intelligence they better understood the importance of decoding other people’s behaviour correctly.
 They also learned that in a potential conflict they should start looking at the commonalities.
 When they did that it was much easier for them to overcome the differences.
 Often we human being have a tendency to look for the differences.
 When we do that it can be very difficult to find common ground.